Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 As illustrated in Fig.~\ref{fig1}, we consider an uplink multi-user multiple-input-multiple-output (MIMO) system where $K$ single-antenna users transmit signals to an RAQR equipped with a uniform linear array (ULA) of $M$ Rydberg atomic antennas with inter-antenna spacing $d$.
-Following the clustered Saleh-Valenzuela (S-V) model, the channel vector $\mathbf{h}_k \in \mathbb{C}^{M \times 1}$ from the $k$-th user to the RAQR is formulated as a sum over $L$ clusters with each cluster containing $C_l$ rays, which can be expressed as